-On November 19, 2019, the City Council adopted Urgency Ordinance 19-08 which became effective immediately.
+On November 19, 2019, the City Council adopted Urgency Ordinance 19-08.
 It includes the following requirements:

 - The host must fully comply with the short-term rental registration requirements described in Orinda Municipal Code section 17.3.12;